temetvince/FNA-VSCode-Template/README.md

 ## Setup Instructions ##
 1. Download and unzip the ZIP archive (don't clone the repo!)
 2. Run `./getFNA.sh` (macOS) to download the latest Nez, FNA and fnalibs to the directory.
 You can run this script again if you want to update either FNA or the fnalibs at a later point.
 Nez is setup as a submodule so you can update it in the normal fashion.
-3. Open the newly-created and named `PROJECT_NAME_YOU_CHOSE.code-workspace` file (or open the project folder in Visual Studio Code or the top-level sln in Visual Studio)
+3. Open the root folder that contains the .sln file in Visual Studio Code or the .sln file directly in Visual Studio

 That's it!
 Now you're ready to build and run the base project.
-When developing raw content (files not processed by the Pipeline tool) should be placed in the `Content` folder and anything that needs processing should go in the `CompiledContent` folder and added to the Pipeline tool.
+When developing, raw content (files not processed by the Pipeline tool) should be placed in the `Content` folder and anything that needs processing should go in the `CompiledContent` folder and added to the Pipeline tool.

 The setup process will also init a git repo for you with Nez added as a submodule.